mgrovic/jour329w_fall2025/assignments/cns_topics.md

 35. Baltimore
 ```

-Some questions:
+Some questions to consider:

-How often does CNS cover this topic?
 Is the topic definition clear and distinct?
 Does this topic overlap significantly with others?
 Is this topic important for Maryland coverage?
+How often does CNS cover this topic?
 Could this be combined with another topic?

 ### Your Topics